General questions about the Music Festival

 The festival often has need of volunteers, helpers and accompanists, to name but a few.
 You can send us an e-mail or letter to request volunteer work with us or simply follow us on social media where vacancies will be posted.

 How can I be a festival volunteer?

 Anyone can volunteer to work with the festival.
-However, we give preference to persons who have similar experience, or good working with younger musicians and who love music.
+However, we give preference to persons who have similar experience, or who are good working with younger musicians and who love music.

 How can I contact the winners of the festival to perform for my event?